snoyberg/magical-guide-haskell/programs.md

 # Programs

 Computers are dumb.
-Sure, they can do some things that us mere humans can barely understand.
+Sure, they can do some things that we mere humans can barely understand.
 For example, they can multiply the numbers 159374930 and 43849593 faster than you can read the answer.
 They can perfectly remember the words in millions of books, while we humans can